Deirdre18/dumpdinners-recipe-app/README.md

 Used **HTML5** to handle page routing and to build custom directives - [HTML5](https://www.html5rocks.com/en/)

-Used **Font Awesome Icons** to give our project an intuitive 'google style'look and feel - [Font Awesome 4.7.0](https://fontawesome.com/v4.7.0/)
+Used **Font Awesome** icons to give our project an intuitive 'google style'look and feel - [FONT AWESOME 4.7.0](https://fontawesome.com/v4.7.0/)

 Used **CSS3** for styling and enhancing the look of the website - [CSS3](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS3)